 Artistic Style Developer Information

 Artistic Style has compile options for creating a shared library (DLL) or static library for use with a Graphical User Interface (GUI).
-The shared library can be called from a C++ or C# program.
+The shared library can be called from a C++, Objective‑C, C#, or Python program.
 There are also compile options for a Java Native Interface (JNI) that allows it to be called from a Java program.
 Information on compiling the various configurations of Artistic Style is in the Install Information.

 You can also browse the subversion repository.
 The current development release is in the "trunk" directory.
 This gives you a view of the project's code without actually checking-out the files.